naykel76/nbw_site/resources/views/linux/things-you-should-know.md

 ```

 <question></question>
-Why does the output look weird?
+Q. Why does the output look weird?
 What are The commas?
 <answer></answer>
 The commas are there because you were lazy and did not add any user information!
 Don't loose sleep
 over it because these are optional felids anyway so as long as you are ok look at ugly commas it's